karineek/CsmithEdge/csmith/README.md

+# Donwload and Install Csmith

-# We use a modified version of Csmith as part of our precess to generate our compiler test-cases.
+We use a modified version of Csmith as part of our precess to generate our compiler test-cases.

 Clone Csmith here and compile with our version of SafeOpFlags class.